tminakov/robotframework-new-for-syntax/README.md

       \    Log  2nd keyword

-which is obviously an incorrect syntax.
+, which is obviously an incorrect syntax.
-The script prints to the console a warning for all such lines - so watch its output, and correct the issue manually:
+The script prints to the console a warning for all such lines - so monitor its output, and correct the issues manually:

     WARN: 	suites/file_x.robot:7 has an orphaned "\"
     INFO: suites/file_x.robot was modified.